stephanelazarevic/stephanelazarevic/README.md

 <div>
   <p>Welcome to my Github profile !<br><br>
-  👨🏻‍🎓 I’m currently learning IT at ENC Bessières School, Paris 17 and I'm looking for a job for my third year of study !<br>
+  👨🏻‍🎓 I’m currently learning IT at ESGI, Paris 12 and I'm working in a company named SNCF Connect & Tech !<br>
   🙂 I hope you will like my work !</p>
 </div>